SriLikesToSing/srilikestosing.github.io/_posts/2021-4-29-PoWRubiksCube.md

 >A funny thought experiment for this proof of work is that you can imagine a "pool" of workers trying to "mine" the solution by twisting and turning the cubes arbitrarily and it made me laugh hysterically thinking about it.

 Anyhow, this blog post is just me toying around and having fun in my free time with weird abstractions and ideas.
-Hope you guys enjoyed this post I hope people dont take this super seriously as I dont know if this can be implemented wide scale.
+Hope you guys enjoyed this post I hope people dont take this super seriously as I dont know if this can be implemented on a wide scale.
 I might actually make a cryptocurrency with this proof of work mechanism so stay tuned!

 Thanks for reading.
   - Aditya